Does Drinking Through a Straw Cause Acid Reflux? (Yes — Here's Why)

 DITCH THE STRAW.
 HERE'S YOUR ACTUAL GAME PLAN.

 If you have GERD or diagnosed reflux: Remove straws from your routine entirely.
 Drink directly from a glass or a wide-mouth lid.
-Blue Cross Blue Shield, TUMS, and major gastroenterology guidelines all list straw use as a first-line lifestyle change to address.
+Blue Cross Blue Shield, TUMS, and major gastroenterology guidelines all list straw elimination as a first-line lifestyle change.

 If you get occasional heartburn: Pay attention to whether symptoms worsen on days you use straws — particularly with carbonated drinks, which add a second source of stomach gas.
-Try eliminating straws for two weeks and observe.
+Try eliminating straws for two weeks and observe the difference.

-If you use a Stanley or insulated tumbler with a built-in straw: Swap the straw lid for a standard sip lid, or drink directly from the opening.
-The tumbler itself is fine — it's the straw that's doing the damage.
+If you use an insulated tumbler with a built-in straw all day: Swap the straw lid for a standard sip lid, or drink directly from the opening.
+The tumbler itself is fine.
+The straw is the issue — and if you're refilling it multiple times a day, you're swallowing a significant amount of air across hundreds of sips.

-If straws are medically necessary (for dental, swallowing, or accessibility reasons): Talk to your doctor or a registered dietitian about technique — sipping slowly, keeping the straw fully submerged, and not gulping all reduce how much air you take in.
+If straws are medically necessary (for dental, swallowing, or accessibility reasons): Talk to your doctor or a registered dietitian about technique — sipping slowly, keeping the straw fully submerged, and avoiding gulping all reduce how much air you take in per sip.

 The Bottom Line

 Yes — drinking through a straw can cause acid reflux, and the mechanism is specific and well-documented.
-Straws increase the amount of air you swallow.
+Straws increase the amount of air you swallow per sip.
 Swallowed air inflates your stomach.
 A distended stomach triggers your lower esophageal sphincter to relax.
 When it relaxes, acid escapes upward.
 That's heartburn.

 For people without reflux issues, the effect is likely mild — mostly manifesting as bloating or the occasional belch.
-For people with GERD, a hiatal hernia, or a compromised LES, straw use is a meaningful aggravating factor.
+For people with GERD, a hiatal hernia, or a compromised LES, straw use is a meaningful aggravating factor that's worth eliminating.
 The research is consistent.
 The fix is free.
 Put the straw down.

 If you're experiencing frequent or severe acid reflux symptoms, please speak with a doctor or registered gastroenterologist.
 This article is for informational purposes only and is not a substitute for medical advice.